Optometry Practice Staffing: Build Your Dream Team

 Document progress and address gaps immediately.
 Waiting until a 90-day review to mention concerns creates frustration for everyone.

-Compensation Strategies That Retain Staff
+What Compensation Strategies Retain Staff?

 Money isn’t everything, but below-market compensation guarantees turnover.
 Build a total rewards package that keeps your best people.